xmhk/gnlse/README.md

   * SPM & GVD (higher order soliton)
   * self-steepening
-  * there are still issued in terms of Raman-Effekt (scaling due to numpy's implementation of ifft/fft?
+  * there are still issues considering the Raman-Effekt (scaling, maybe due to numpy's implementation of ifft/fft)?